 But, after a tip from someone I follow on Twitter, I realised I could also tuck my money into the case alongside the phone so that I could go swimming in the ocean with my phone and money safe around my neck – and that’s what I did when I went in the see in Albania!

 So as well as being useful in water, they’re also very helpful travel gadgets for solo travellers!

 In general, having a cross-body bag is safer than one that sits on one shoulder, because it can’t be grabbed from you as easily.

 However, following another travel blogger’s tip, I recently bought a theft-proof bag from Travelon.
 Mine is a small cross-body bag with a slash-proof strap and fabric.
-It also has chippable zippers, meaning it is hard for anyone to surreptitiously open the zips.
+It also has clippable zippers, meaning it is hard for anyone to surreptitiously open the zips.
 The inside compartment is also RFID blocking, to keep your bank cards from being read.

 Travel Gadgets For Flying

 If you’re travelling solo by plane, there are some specific gadgets that can help make the experience easier.